Last reviewed: April 2021

 We can offer a subscription break of one month on a case by case basis if need is evidenced, for example additional caring responsibilities or illness.
 We cannot offer more than one subscription break per calendar year per subscriber.
 Subscription breaks must be agreed in writing and in advance.

 Available Regular Practice sessions will be released in a month’s block online, 2 weeks before the start of the said month.
-You are required to book the sessions you would like to attend, up to 2 sessions, prior to your first session date of the month.
+You are required to book the sessions you would like to attend, up to 2 sessions.
 Dates will be confirmed by email to your provided email address.

 You will be required to complete an Arrival & Registration form and EDI Monitoring form prior to joining Regular Sessions at SSW and then annually at the beginning of each financial year (1 April).